-A. Employees regularly assigned to the Airport Terminal buildings shall be provided parking facilities without charge at a location at the airport to be specified by the Director of Aviation.

-- B. Effective July 8, 2002, all employees who pay for parking will be charged half price at any downtown City owned parking garage if they park a motorcycle. - C. All regular full-time and regular part-time Unit employees will receive, upon request, a City issued bus pass at no cost to the employee. - D. The City will provide 4 parking cards to the Union.
+- A. Employees regularly assigned to the Airport Terminal buildings shall be provided parking facilities without charge at a location at the airport to be specified by the Director of Aviation. - B. All employees who pay for parking will be charged half price at any downtown City owned parking garage if they park a motorcycle. - C. All regular full-time and regular part-time Unit employees will receive, upon request, a City issued bus pass at no cost to the employee. - D. The City will provide 4 parking cards to the Union.